novaprotocolio/tokensale-contracts/README.md

 #### 4. Transfer the Nova Token control to the Tokensale contract

 Nova tokens can only be created by the controller contract.
-The control of the nova Token can be given from the contract creator to the tokensale by calling the `changeControl` function.
+The control of the nova Token can be given from the contract creator to the tokensale by calling the `transferControl` function.
+There can be many tokensales.
+Later can call `changeController` in TokenSale contract.

 #### 5. Transfer the ownership of the Tokensale contract to a custom wallet